schmir/bbfreeze/README.rst

 An archive is available at
 http://groups.google.com/group/bbfreeze-users

-You can also reach the author via email to schmir@gmail.com
+You can also reach the author via email to ralf@systemexit.de

 Source
 -------------------